fuota-io/The-Things-Network-NodeJS-SDK/README.md

 To install the latest version on npm locally and save it in your package's package.json file:

-> npm install --save-dev thethingsnetwork
+> npm install thethingsnetwork --save

 To install the latest development version locally, without updating your project's package.json file: